 - Have you recently had a cold or the flu?
 What about a fever?

 - Have you recently lost weight without trying?

-- Do any of your first-degree relatives — parents, siblings or children — have a history of heart disease?
+- Do you have a first-degree relative — parent, sibling or child — with a history of heart disease?

 - Do you or did you smoke?
 How much?